 The 8th Edition of the Australian code for the care and use of animals for scientific purposes is available from the NHMRC website.

 The Panel has a series of policies / guidelines related to the operation of accredited animal research establishments.

-Completion of Form L for information on animal use for 2015 is due to be submitted to the Animal Welfare Unit by 31 March 2016.
+Completion of Form L for information on animal use for 2016 is due to be submitted to NSW Department of Primary Industries by 31 March 2017.